Tweener/kmpshipdoc/docs/customization.md

 Go back to **Android Studio** and click on **"Sync Project with Gradle Files"** (the elephant icon) to ensure all changes are fully applied.

 ## Customize your theme

+Check out [Czan - Theme cuztomization](https://www.czan.dev/setup/#theme-customization) documentation to learn how to customize your theme, including colors, typography, shapes, dark mode, and more.